freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Features

 The remaining modules in \freud\ are independent of one another and contain groups of classes that implement related features.
-While some of \freud's features are unique, many others are common analyses.
+While some of \freud's features are unique, many others are standard techniques.
 However, implementations of these methods commonly lack support for periodicity.
 For example, the SciPy library \cite{Jones2001} has functions for computing Voronoi diagrams and correlation functions, but these are restricted to aperiodic systems.

-The \texttt{cluster} module of \freud\ can be used to find clusters of particles---where clusters are defined by distance cutoffs---and then compute properties of these clusters such as radii of gyration.
+The \texttt{cluster} module of \freud\ can be used to find clusters of particles---where cluster membership is defined by neighbor bonds---and then compute properties of these clusters such as gyration tensors.
 The \texttt{density} module contains features for calculating radial distribution functions as well as spatial correlation functions of arbitrary quantities.
-Additionally, the \texttt{density} module includes the ability to estimate local system density along with a class that interpolates particle density onto a regular grid suitable for, e.g., computing discrete Fourier transforms.
+Additionally, the \texttt{density} module can estimate local particle density and interpolate particle density onto a regular grid suitable for, e.g., computing discrete Fourier transforms.
 The \texttt{interface} module provides a quick tool for identifying interfaces between two mutually exclusive sets of points (e.g. a solid and a liquid phase).
-The \texttt{voronoi} module generates Voronoi diagrams for systems of particles, an easy way to characterize the local geometric arrangements in the system.
 The \texttt{msd} module enables the calculation of mean squared displacements of particles over the course of a trajectory.

-The \texttt{order} module is perhaps the most extensive one in \freud, containing a large number of different order parameters commonly used to measure ordering and identify phase transitions in crystalline systems.
+The \texttt{order} module is the most extensive one in \freud, containing a large number of different order parameters commonly used to measure ordering and identify phase transitions in crystalline systems.
 Of particular note are the bond-orientational order parameters $Q_l$ and $W_l$ \cite{Steinhardt1983} and the cubatic order parameter \cite{Haji-Akbari2015} (see \cref{fig:OrderParameters}).
-The module also contains the nematic order parameter for identifying orientationally ordered, translationally disordered phases, and a solid-liquid order parameter for identifying generic ordered phases \cite{ReintenWolde1996}.
+The module also contains the nematic order parameter for identifying orientationally ordered, translationally disordered phases, as well as a solid-liquid order parameter for identifying generic ordered phases \cite{ReintenWolde1996}.